Skip to main content.

 Conversations on Racial Equity and Justice

-Reflecting on the Moment is a collaborative initiative spearheaded by the Dean of the College in consultation with the Office of Diversity, Equity, and Inclusion.
+Reflecting on the Moment is a collaborative initiative spearheaded by the Dean of the College in consultation with the Office of Inclusive Excellence.
 The new series invites alumni/ae, current undergraduates, faculty, and staff to have honest conversations about the current moment we are living in the wake of a global pandemic and systemic police brutality.
 The aim is to present models of inclusive dialogue, to draw from the rich personal experiences and expertise of our ever-developing and ever-changing community, and to present approaches for community activism and engagement in the name of racial equity and justice.

 • The Making of Hothouse